Azure/MachineLearningNotebooks/README.md

-Get the full documentation for Azure Machine Learning service at: **https://aka.ms/aml-docs**.
+For full documentation for Azure Machine Learning service, visit **https://aka.ms/aml-docs**.
 # Sample notebooks for Azure Machine Learning service

 To run the notebooks in this repository use one of these methods: